Kenji776/AlexaHomeHub/README.md

 When the server receivs that request it will see the action matches a function name.
 It will decrypt the data in the data attribute and parse it to a JSON object.
 That data will then be handed to the function which will then do whatever it needs.
 I realize this process is a bit cumbersom and I will be implimenting an interface to make it easier in the near future.
 For now this more of a developer resource than a finished product.

+For more info about this project, check my blog: https://iwritecrappycode.wordpress.com/2016/03/23/making-alexa-order-me-a-pizza/